browserengineering/book/book/reflow.md

 Adding `:hover` styles
 ======================

-But to really drive home the need for faster layout and rendering, let\'s implement a little browser feature that really taxes layout and
+To really demand faster layout and rendering, let\'s implement a browser feature that really taxes them: hover styles.
+The `:hover` CSS selector applies to whichever element the mouse is currently over.
-rendering: hover styles.
-CSS has a selector, called `:hover`, which applies to whichever element you are currently hovering over.
-In real browsers this is especially useful in combination with other selectors: you might have the `a:hover` selector for links that you\'re hovering over, or `section:hover h1` for headings inside the section you\'re hoving over.
-We have a pretty limited set of selectors, but we can at least try out the style
+It's often used together with other selectors: an `a:hover` selector to change the color of links that you're hovering over, for example.
+In our browser, with our limited selectors language, we can at least try out the style:

 ``` {.python}
 :hover {